chanzhe99/2D-Game-Engine/README.md

 # 2D-Game-Engine
 Source code for a custom 2D Game Engine with a simple SHMUP demo.

-Make sure to link the SDKs for GLFW and FMOD when first using the engine.
+Link the SDKs for GLFW and FMOD when first using the engine.

-Documentation can be found in the solution file for descriptions of the engine
+Documentation can be found in the solution file for descriptions of the engine.